jizhang/jizhang.github.com/source/_posts/2018-10-03-flume-source-code-hdfs-sink.md

 ### Channel Transaction

-Codes are wrapped in a channel transaction, with exception handling.
-Take Kafka channel for instance, when transaction begins, we take events without committing the offset.
-Only after we successfully write these events into HDFS, the consumed offset will be sent to Kafka.
-And in the next transaction, we can consume messages from the new offset.
+Codes are wrapped in a channel transaction, with some exception handlings.
+Take Kafka channel for instance, when transaction begins, it takes events without committing the offset.
+Only after it successfully writes these events into HDFS, the consumed offset will be sent to Kafka.
+And in the next transaction, it can consume messages from the new offset.

 ```java
 Channel channel = getChannel();